LLMC+: Benchmarking Vision-Language Model Compression with a Plug-and-play Toolkit: Compression Struggles in Practical Tasks

 where $Q_i^T$ indicates that the question at turn $i$ is answered correctly. $P$ and $N$ denote the probability and corresponding number.
 We select several representative algorithms and categorize them based on the extent to which they utilize textual information.
 As we can see in Tab.~\ref{tab:multi_turn}, text-agnostic schemes, such as VisionZip and DivPrune, surpass text-relevant ones (\ie, FastV and SparseVLM). \textit{This suggests that question-dependent approaches may prune visual tokens that are required in subsequent turns, leading to performance degradation in multi-turn dialogue scenarios.} Visualization results can be found in the Appendix.

-\begin{takeawayv1}[Takeaways of Section 4] Token reduction suffers from significant accuracy drops on fine-grained tasks, and prompt-dependent methods yield unsatisfactory results in multi-turn dialogue.
-Future work should give more attention to the performance in these tasks. \end{takeawayv1}
+\findingbox{Token reduction suffers from significant accuracy drops on fine-grained tasks, and prompt-dependent methods yield unsatisfactory results in multi-turn dialogue.
+Future work should give more attention to the performance in these tasks.}